ESF-Works

 Research

-• Ascend has developed a bespoke cognitive skills training course that uses thinking and problem-solving skills to address barriers to employment and sustaining work.
-The programme, called Thinking Skills for the Workplace, has been validated by the Prison Service and is currently available for dissemination.
-These cognitive courses are also being piloted in the community to ensure that they hold relevance and produce positive results in a variety of criminal justice settings.
+Piloting the development of a Positive Knowledge course for ex-offenders to develop cultural identity, positive self-esteem and empowerment..
+A bespoke cognitive skills training course has also been developed that uses thinking and problem-solving skills to address barriers to employment and sustaining work.
+The programme, called Thinking Skills for the Work Place, has been validated by the Prison Service and is currently available for dissemination

 Employer engagement

-• Ascend has been establishing a database of regional employers who are willing to support ex-offenders back into work, and building links to promote opportunities for BME ex-offenders.
+Establishing a database of regional employers who are willing to support ex-offenders back into work, and building links to promote opportunities for BME ex-offenders

 Mentoring

-Ascend is working with voluntary sector partners and training volunteer mentors to offer support during the custodial period and post-release.
-The mentors offer ‘through the gate’ provision to ex-offenders in a way that statutory services cannot.
-This continuity of service helps ex-offenders through the vulnerable early period of resettlement and improves chances of sustainability.
+Working with Voluntary Sector partners and training volunteer mentors to offer support during the custodial period and post-release.
+The mentors offer ‘through-the-gate’ provision to ex-offenders in a way that statutory services cannot.
+This continuity of service helps ex-offenders through the vulnerable early period of resettlement and enhances chances for sustainability

-• Ascend has been producing information and opportunities for staff to address both institutional barriers experienced by BME ex-offenders and working effectively with a diverse population.
+Producing information and opportunities for staff to address institutional barriers experienced by BME ex-offenders and effective working with a diverse population

 Read more